-anok is mentioned for the first time in
+anok was mentioned for the first time in

-Ipatiewski Kodeks in 1150 where occupation of Czerwieńskie Grody by the Hungarian king
+Ipatiewski Kodeks in 1150, which contained information about the occupation of Czerwieńskie Grody by the Hungarian king

 Gejza II (d.
-1162) was reported.
+1162).
 Its existence was recorded once again in 1205 on the occasion of a meeting held here between the Hungarian king

 Andrew II (d.
 1235) and Anna Eufrozyna, the widow of prince Roman Halicki (d.
-1205), and also in 1231, when in the Carpathian Chronicle its location at the Hungarian gates, i.e. near the mountain passes, was indicated.
-It should be assumed that all these records refer not yet to the current location of the town, but rather concern a settlement which in the early Middle Ages operated on Horodyszcze hill, near the village of Trepcza situated a few kilometres to the north.
+1205), and also in 1231, when in the Carpathian Chronicle its location at Hungarian gates, i.e. near the mountain passes, was indicated.
+It should be assumed that all these mentions refer not yet to the current location of the town, but rather concern a settlement which in the early Middle Ages operated on Horodyszcze hill situated a few kilometres to the north.
 At that time, on the castle hill, there may have already existed a fortified stronghold, but of lesser importance than Horodyszcze mentioned earlier.
 Its dynamic development should be connected with the collapse of the former centre of the local Old Russian authority, possibly caused by the Mongol invasion in the mid-13th century.
-As a consequence, the administration was transferred to Sanok and then granted town privileges by natus Dux et totius Rusiae minorisBolesław Jurij, which took place in 1339.
+As a consequence, the administration was transferred to Sanok, which in 1339 became a town.

 Casimir the Great (d.
-1370), who in the years 1340-41 carried out an armed invasion, as a result of which he incorporated the Sanok Land and its newly established town Sanok into the kingdom.
-Soon, on his initiative, a mighty tower with thick walls with an underground prison was erected in the northern part of the hill, and the whole was surrounded by a defensive wall four elbows wide (Janko from Czarnków, Chronica Magna).
+1370), who in the years 1340-41 carried out an armed invasion, as a result of which he incorporated the Sanok Land and its newly established town Sanok into his kingdom.
+Soon, on his initiative, a mighty tower with thick walls and underground prison was erected in the northern part of the hill, and the whole was surrounded by a defensive wall.
 The construction of the brick castle was accompanied by investments in the fortification of the town, as well as building of the Gothic church of St. Michael the Archangel.
 The intensive bricklaying activity of Casimir the Great was probably due to the need to ensure the necessary defense of new land in the context of its peripheral location in the vicinity of the Moldovan Land and the Kingdom of Hungary.
-The castle was administered by royal starosts, the oldest of whom was Piotr, mentioned in 1352, followed by Benedik (1376-77), Tomko Nashalka and Piotr Kmita of
+The castle was administered by royal starosts, the first of whom we know was Piotr, mentioned in 1352, followed by Benedik (1376-77), Tomko Nashalka and Piotr Kmita of

 VIEW OF THE CASTLE FROM THE SOUTH, EMANUEL VON KROMBACH 1825